matheval/expression-evaluator-c-sharp/README.md

 # About MathEval
 [![NuGet version (org.matheval)](https://img.shields.io/nuget/v/org.matheval.svg?style=flat-square)](https://www.nuget.org/packages/org.matheval/)

 Matheval is a mathematical expressions evaluator library written in C#.
 Allows to evaluate mathematical, boolean, string and datetime expressions

 Code is written in pure C#, run on the fly.
-We don't use any third party libaries or pakages
+We don't use any third party libraries or packages

 # Installation